rticommunity/rticonnextdds-usecases-umaa/README.md

 - Importing types into Cameo/Simulink
 - Referencing types in Admin Console when type propagation is disabled
 - Referencing types in Routing Service or Recording service when type propagation is disabled
+- DynamicData types usage.
+This is a flexible alternative to complied types.

 We can use `rtiddsgen` along with the `-convertToXML` flag to convert our IDL files to XML.